-APPLICATION SUBMISSION PROCEDURES
+SUBMISSION PROCEDURES

-All applications should be submitted prior to the start of the program.
-The application can be requested through the Student Services Manager and should be submitted to the Student Services Manager with supporting documentation.
+Accommodation Request Form can be requested through the Academic Manager and should be submitted back to the Academic Manager with the supporting documentation.

 - 1. Students must submit the Accommodation Request Form a minimum of one week before the start of the term.
-Unless previously approved, student must re-submit request for accommodations before the start of each term. - 2.
+Unless approved otherwise, the student must re-submit request for accommodations before the start of each term. - 2.
 In addition to the Accommodation Request form, the student must submit documentation from a medical professional that explains the diagnosis and needs of the student.
 A form is included in the Documentation of Accommodation portion of the request form.